udaypandey/Turducken/README.md

 ### Displaying FanMaker UI

-In order to show FanMaker UI in your app, create an instance of `FanMakerSDKWebViewController` and use it's `view` property as you find convenient. `FanMakerSDKWebViewController`'s `view` property complies with `UIViewRepresentable` protocol so it can be used in any way covered by that protocol.
+In order to show FanMaker UI in your app, create an instance of `FanMakerSDKWebViewController` (`UIViewController` subclass) and use it as you find convenient.

+FanMaker SDK also provides a `FanMakerSDKWebViewControllerRepresentable` wrapper which complies with `UIViewControllerRepresentable` protocol.
 For example, the following code is used to show it as a sheet modal when users press a button (which we recomend):

 ```
 import SwiftUI